cwendorf/CALM/docs/producing/README.md

 #### Example: Deviation (Last) Contrasts

-The intercept is equivalent to mean of the group means.
+The intercept is equivalent to the mean of the group means.
 Parameters represent the difference between each group and the grand mean.
 The last group is not compared.

 ```r